-A monitored automatic alarm system is a fire alarm system which The primary function of an automatic alarm is to immediately notify the automatically sends a signal to the fire services (MFB or CFA) via a fire services enabling them to undertake fire fighting operations including: monitoring provider (ADT, Chubb or Romteck Grid).
-A monitored automatic alarm system may be either fully monitored (all fire detection protecting life: and systems on the site are connected to the fire services through the protecting property and the environment, minimising damage alarm signalling equipment (ASE)), or partly monitored (only some caused by fire and other hazardous materials, thus saving costs of the systems on site are connected to the fire services - eg. the - time and money. sprinkler system is connected but the smoke detection system is not).
+A monitored automatic alarm system is a fire alarm system which automatically sends a signal to the fire services (MFB or CFA) via a monitoring provider (ADT, Chubb or Romteck Grid).
+A monitored automatic alarm system may be either fully monitored (all fire detection systems on the site are connected to the fire services through the alarm signalling equipment (ASE)), or partly monitored (only some of the systems on site are connected to the fire services - eg. the sprinkler system is connected but the smoke detection system is not).

 A monitored system is different to a local fire alarm system.
-A local Most automatic alarms form part of the essential safety measures of fire alarm system may sound an audible alarm at the site and the a building, and are required to be operating at all times in accordance alarm is indicated on the local fire indicator panel (FIP), but the alarm with the building's occupancy permit, or so they can fulfil their is not connected to the fire services. purpose if there is no occupancy permit.
+A local fire alarm system may sound an audible alarm at the site and the alarm is indicated on the local fire indicator panel (FIP), but the alarm is not connected to the fire services.